Video Poker Strategy Guide

 The following are important guidelines that advise toward making a very strong hand.
 In many of these cases you are trying not to be overly focused on 1) pairs, 2) suits, or 3) flushes.

 Even a lower pair can win.
-If you have 3 unsuited high cards, you might see their value and start dreaming of flushes and high pairs.
+If you have three unsuited high cards, you might see their value and start dreaming of flushes and high pairs.
 Discarding that pair with the hope of pairing one of those high cards is very unlikely?
-Hold on that low pair.
+Hold on to that low pair.
 This might not (and hopefully won't be!) your strongest hand of the night, but you want to play the strongest hand you're able to with what you're dealt.

-Beating the House with Bonuses in video poker
+Beating the House with Bonuses in Video Poker

 While Jacks or Better has a very low house edge (with around 95.5% RTP), that is assuming perfect play, and it does still leave you at a disadvantage.
 Of course, we're all playing hoping to beat that edge at least occasionally with a big win.
 Physical casinos reward players for their continued patronage, and so do online casinos!